deanlandolt/bytewise/README.md

 * `undefined`

 These specific structures can be used to serialize the vast majority of javascript values in a way that can be sorted in an efficient, complete and sensible manner.
 Each value is prefixed with a type tag, and we do some bit munging to encode our values in a way that carefully preserves the desired sort behavior even in the precense of structural nested.
-Negative numbers are stored as a different type from positive numbers, inverted to ensure numbers with a larger magnitude come first.
-Positive and negative `Infinity` can also be encoded.
-Values of `Date` types are stored similarly to numbers, but as in indexeddb, they sort after all numbers, including `Infinity`.
-Binary data can be stored in the raw, and is sorted before string data.
-Then come the collection types -- arrays, objects (as well as other non-string-keyed maps), sets and even functions.
+Negative numbers are stored as a different type from positive numbers, inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded. `Date` instances are stored just like `Number` instances, but as in indexeddb, `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
+Then come the collection types -- `Array`, `Object`, along with the additional types defined by es6: `Map` and `Set`.
+We can even serialize `Function` values.

 ## Unsupported Structures